 Let’s talk.
 We should spend a short time talking together to help both of us find out if I am the right therapist for you.
 I can answer your questions or concerns.
 A successful therapeutic experience is one where you feel comfortable discussing anything you need to talk about with your therapist.
 You can make the first contact by phone or email.

 Once you decide to work with me we will meet for an initial consultation.
 During this meeting we will talk about your main concerns and what you hope to achieve.
-To make the best use of our time, I suggest you download and complete the two forms below and bring them to our first session.

 Confidentiality and Release of Information

 I value confidentiality and take your private information very seriously.
 All details about your evaluation and treatment are confidential and will only be released to specified individuals or agencies with your written permission.

 When you arrive at the office you will be asked to sign the Notice of Privacy Practices (HIPPA) form.

 While skills groups and class training are not group psychotherapy, participation is usually reimbursable through insurance.
 Please check with your individual insurance company to find out what your policy covers.